The Expendables 2: Box office

-The Expendables 2 earned $85,028,192 (27%) in North America and $229,947,763 (73%) in markets elsewhere, for a worldwide total of $314,975,955.
+The Expendables 2 earned $85 million in North America and $230 million (73%) in other territories, for a worldwide total of $315 million.
 This made it the 25th-highest-grossing film of 2012.

 In the week before its release, North American pre-release tracking estimated that the film would gross between $30–$38 million, making it the number-one film during its opening weekend.
 Other tracking showed that up to 17% of North American audiences were reluctant to visit cinemas following the mass shooting in a Colorado cinema in late July 2012, which might affect ticket sales.
 The Expendables 2 earned $10.5 million on its opening day; during its opening weekend, the film earned $28.59 million in 3,316 theaters (an average of $8,622 per theater) finishing as the weekend's number-one film.
 The gross was 18% lower than The Expendables' $34.8 million opening in 2010.
 The largest demographic for its opening weekend was male (63%) over age 25 (65%).
 During its second weekend, the movie held the number-one spot with $13.4 million.
 By its third weekend, analysis showed that the film's gross had fallen behind the original at the same time in its release by $16 million.

 Outside North America the film grossed $24.7 million during its opening weekend (August 17–19) in 18 markets, including Italy ($1.9 million), Mexico, Russia ($8 million) and the United Kingdom ($3 million).
 The following weekend (August 24–26) it expanded to a total of 36 markets—including France ($6.1 million), Spain ($2.3 million) and India ($1.8 million)—and grossed approximately $25.9 million to remain the number-one film.
 The film also had successful September opening weekends in Germany ($4.2 million), Brazil ($3.7 million) and Australia ($3.1 million).
 Over the September 14–16 weekend, the film's total gross increased to $186 million, outperforming the original film's $171 million.
 The film was also successful in China, where it grossed approximately $54 million in its first 35 days—making it the eighth-highest-grossing film of 2012 in the country and outperforming The Dark Knight Rises ($52.5 million) and The Amazing Spider-Man ($48.5 million).